On the global uniqueness for the Einstein-Maxwell-scalar field system with a cosmological constant. Part 3: Mass inflation and extendibility of the solutions: No mass inflation

 Let $\tilde\eps>0$.
 If $\eps_1$ and $U$ are sufficiently small, we have from \eqref{espana} and \eqref{Letizia}

 for $(u,v)\in\cD$.
 On the other hand, we have $r<\ckrm$ in $J^+(\gam)$ and, using~\eqref{r-menos}, we know $\lim_{u\searrow 0}r(u,\infty)=r_-$.
 Therefore,

 with $C_1>1$.
 The value of $C_1$ can be chosen as close to one as desired by decreasing $\eps_1$, $\ckrm-r_-$ and $U$.
-Henceforth, $C_1$ will denote a constant greater than one, which can be made arbitrarily close to one by a convenient choice of parameters.
-Similarly, $\delta$ will denote a positive constant, which can be made arbitrarily small by a convenient choice of parameters. $C$ will denote a positive constant.
+Henceforth, $C_1$ will denote a constant greater than one, which can be made arbitrarily close to one by a convenient choice of parameters. $C$ will denote a positive constant.

 We start by recalling some estimates over $\gamma$.
 Collecting~\eqref{alp_new}, \eqref{thetaLambdaGamma}, \eqref{P} and~\eqref{eq1}, we get

 According to~\eqref{lambda-below} and~\eqref{lambda-above},

 Combining~\eqref{eq3} with~\eqref{eq4},